gaois/documental/docs/data/getting-started/index.en.md

 The [Gaois research group](https://www.gaois.ie) in [Fiontar & Scoil na Gaeilge](https://www.dcu.ie/fiontar_scoilnagaeilge/), DCU, in collaboration with our project partners, is making a number of open data resources available to the public.
 These include RESTful Application Programming Interfaces (APIs) and other data artifacts.
 Each of these resources is released under specific licencing conditions⁠: please read the appropriate licencing information, which accompanies the documentation for each resource on this website, before making use of the data.

-The [Logainm API](/en/data/logainm/v0.9/api) is now in public beta release and provides programmatic access to the Placenames Database of Ireland.
-Another API for the [Dúchas](/en/data/duchas/v0.5/api) project is currently in advanced development and a prerelease version is now available.
+The [Logainm API](/en/data/logainm/v1.0/api) is now publicly available and provides programmatic access to the Placenames Database of Ireland.
+Another API for the [Dúchas](/en/data/duchas/v0.5/api) project is currently in advanced development and a prerelease version is available.
 It is hoped to make further resources available in the future.

 Gaois APIs share common usage, authentication, versioning and data protection patterns.
 The remainder of this document describes these patterns and should be read before proceeding to the specific documentation for each resource.